jacobxperez/lexica-ultralegible/README.md

 # [Lexica Ultralegible](https://jacobxperez.github.io/lexica-ultralegible/)

-Lexica Ultralegible is a modern typeface inspired by the principles of legibility and clarity, building on the foundation of the Atkinson Hyperlegible typeface.
+Lexica Ultralegible is a modern typeface inspired by the principles of legibility and readability, building on the foundation of the Atkinson Hyperlegible typeface.
 Designed specifically to enhance readability for low-vision readers, this typeface focused on improving character recognition through distinctive letterforms.

 ---
 ![banner](docs/banner.jpg)